Khronus-Project/docs.khronus.xyz/drafting-deploying.md

-# Drafting and Deploying Khronus Client Contract
+# Drafting and Deploying a Khronus Client Contract

 ## Drafting your Client Contract: